onthegocode/JavaScript/README.md

 <h4 align="center">
   These implementations are for demonstrative purposes only.
 Dedicated implementations of these algorithms and data structures are much better for performance and security reasons.
-We also do not provide any guarantee for api stability.
+We also do not provide any guarantee for API stability.
 </h4>

 ---